 The idea of not leaving the city (A frog in the well):

 Most people from the city usually stay in the same place.
 If one doesn’t travel he/she will feel that their world is the best.
 To know the colours of the world one must travel.
 One would actually get to know life is actually larger than what they have seen.

 Strange after 67 years of independence people still follow caste system and untouchability so strongly.
 When people asked my name, they usually asked which caste I belonged to.
-I strongly said that I didn’t know and I didn’t bother to know.
+I strongly said that I did not know and I did not bother to know.
 I told them that I don’t believe in the caste system.
 I tried to explain them in my usual way.
-I also wanted to ask them whether they wouldn’t host me if I was from a lower caste, but I couldn’t.
-People didn’t eat food made at a restaurant if the owner/cook is of a lower caste.
+I also wanted to ask them whether they would not host me if I was from a lower caste, but I could not.
+People did not eat food made at a restaurant if the owner/cook is of a lower caste.
 I definitely would like to see it change soon.

 Overall these are some of my views and experiences from my trip to Jaisalmer.
 It was a great experience to travel to Rajasthan for the first time.
 Thanks to my friend (Bhagawathi) and her family for all the love and affection.
 Hope to have many more visits to Rajasthan.